loft-sh/loft/docs/pages/commands/loft_list_spaces.md

 ---

-Lists the loft spaces you have access to
+Lists the Loft spaces you have access to

 ## Synopsis